 I want you to consider the value of knowing that your plan is done right.
 Consider the value of accomplishing exactly what you envision for your family after you're gone.

-Our firm will never be the cheapest firm in the area.
+With the level of time, service, and experience that we put into our plans, our firm will never be the cheapest firm in the area.
 We are not the firm with 2-page form or template documents.
 The race to the bottom leads to cutting corners, and we have been doing this long enough to know that cutting corners does not get people where they want to go.
 We have hired an excellent team of talented individuals.
 We have put a lot of time and money into educating our team and the community at large.
 We are constantly working to improve our abilities and our work product.
 We know what it takes to do a good job.
 So whenever we encounter another firm competing on price, we can’t help but wonder what they might be leaving out...

 Most of our estate plans are available on a flat fee basis, but the fees may vary depending on the specific items and provisions of the plan and the goals achieved by the plan.
 Thus, we have plans that range from over $1,000 to the tens of thousands of dollars.